On This Page

 Centralizing Visual Documentation

-One of the biggest headaches in construction oversight is managing the flood of visual content such as photos, videos, drone footage, blueprints, you name it.
-Too often, these files are scattered across emails, hard drives, or random cloud folders.
-That’s where DAM comes in by bringing everything into one secure, searchable place.
+One of the biggest headaches in construction oversight is managing the flood of visual content such as photos, videos, drone footage, and blueprints.
+Too often, these files are scattered across emails, hard drives, or disconnected cloud folders.
+DAM solves that problem by bringing documentation into one secure, searchable system.

 Streamlining Communication with Real-Time Updates

 On a busy job site, timing is everything.
-DAM platforms let teams upload photos and videos in real-time while automatically tagging them by location, date, and project phase.
-This way, project managers get updates as they happen, not days later.
+DAM platforms let teams upload photos and videos in real time while automatically organizing them by location, date, and project phase.
+That means project managers get updates as work happens instead of discovering issues days later.

 Common Oversight Issues Resolved by DAM